RealGeeks/check_please/README.md

 #### Paths

 The second column contains a path expression.
-This is extremely basic:
+This is extremely lo-fi:

-* The first element in the data structure is defined as "/".
+* The root of the data structure is defined as "/".
 * If an element in the data structure is an array, its child elements will have a **one-based** index appended to their parent's path.
 * If an element in the data structure is an object ("Hash" in Ruby), the key